Janelle lives in Calgary, AB Canada and enjoys camping, swimming and biking with her young family in Canada’s Rocky Mountains.

 Laura has previously been an Identity Management consultant, Active Directory architect for a global engineering firm, and other sundry IT pursuits.
 She has a B.A. and M.S. from the University of Pennsylvania, an M.S. from the University of Washington, and is an unrepentant technology zealot who likes to talk about herself in the third person when providing auto-biographical information.
 She Twitters (tweets?
 She’s not cool enough to know the verb form of Twitter) @adfskitteh, and is a competitive West Coast Swing dancer in her spare time.

 When not focused on information security or teaching, Lance spends most of his time on his small farm in Charlotte, raising chickens, caring for 3 dogs whose loyalty largely resides with his wife, and is also a natural horsemanship enthusiast.

-Identiverse® is THE Identity Industry Conference.
-We have built a reputation for delivering a comprehensive, intelligent and actionable agenda.
-The bulk of our program is developed from an open call for presentations that is curated by a content committee of subject matter experts drawn from across the industry.
+Identiverse® is THE Identity Industry’s Conference. we have built a reputation for delivering a comprehensive, intelligent and actionable agenda.
+The bulk of our program is developed from an open call for presentations, and it’s curated by a content committee of subject matter experts drawn from across the industry.

 If you want to learn more, check out the Art & Science of Agenda Building post by the Identiverse Content chair.

 Identiverse would like to thank the members of the 2020 Content Committee for their tireless dedication to the development of this Conference.